Torta ahogada: History

+The bread is sliced open on one side and the sandwich is filled with shredded pork (or carnitas), refried beans, and onions.
+Fillings of shrimp, chicken and cheese are sometimes available.
+The sandwiches are often served with sliced onions, radishes, avocados and chili peppers.

 The sauce can be either spicy or mild.
 The first is based on ground arbol chilies, vinegar, garlic, oregano, and other spices.
 Sweet sauce, which is considerably less spicy, is made of red tomatoes and chili peppers.
 If the sandwich is ordered "media ahogada" or "half drowned", it is dipped partially in the sauce.
 If the sandwich is "bien ahogada" or "well drowned", the bread and meat are completely submerged in the sauce until no bubbles emerge.

 It is traditional to eat tortas ahogadas in Estadio Jalisco, the football stadium in Guadalajara, in spite of the difficulty in consuming them.
 They are usually eaten with bare hands, even though tortas ahogadas are messy due to the large amount of sauce used.
 This delicacy is usually available from street vendors, but it can also be found in restaurants.
 The origin of the torta ahogada was an accident, according to local lore, when a street vendor, De La Torre at Tortas Ahogadas El Güero dropped a sandwich into salsa.
 The legacy of the original stand continues at Tortas Ahogadas El Güerito.

 The torta ahogada is often said to hold a special place in the hearts of many people who are from Guadalajara or have spent time there.
 Some people go to great lengths to seek out tortas ahogadas in places outside of the region.
 The people from Guadalajara claim that no one really visits Guadalajara without making a stop to try a torta ahogada.